Centuries of change in Charlecote Park's landscape

 A garden in Arden

 The first Sir Thomas Lucy is said to have planted the great double avenue of limes which still stretches away from the house to the south west.
-The rough split-oak palings that surround the parkland are of a type thought to have first been put up in Elizabethan times and we are keeping this craft alive today.
+The rough split-oak paling fences that surround the parkland are of a type thought to have first been put up in Elizabethan times and we are still keeping this craft alive today.